Skip to content

 Flash-based flag

-Write a 4-byte magic to flash offset 0x1FFF0 (last sector of mtd0).
-The bootloader reads it, clears it via sector read-modify-write, and enters download mode.
-This is guaranteed to work regardless of DRAM retention but causes one flash erase+write cycle per use.
+Write a 4-byte magic to flash (e.g. last sector of mtd0), bootloader reads and clears it via sector read-modify-write.
+Guaranteed to survive any DRAM corruption but causes one flash erase+write cycle per use — needless wear when DRAM works reliably at the new address.